dansimaa/ViT-KNN/README.md

   - **Recall**: 95.82%
   - **F1 Score**: 95.09%

-- The model demonstrated reliable classification capabilities with a mean inference time on the test set of **0.0298 seconds per image**, meeting the real-time requirement of under 0.5 seconds per image.
+- The model demonstrated reliable classification capabilities with a mean inference time on the test set of **0.0298 seconds per image**, meeting the real-time inference requirement of under 0.5 seconds per image.

 <div align="center">